KostaD02/StudentsBase/README.md

 # StudentsBase

-Simple code which will use data.txt and convert it to another file.txt and write in excel Code written in C++
+Simple code which will use data.txt and convert it to another file.txt and write in excel.
+Code written in C++

 # Made by : Konstantine Datunishvili